schaueho/clojure-codekata/kata4-data-munging/doc/intro.md

 # Introduction to kata4-data-munging

 [Kata4](http://codekata.pragprog.com/2007/01/kata_four_data_.html) is concerned with data munging, basically reading some file, pulling out some data and comparing the data in order to determine some result.
-Actually, it's even simpler than that as in both cases we're asked to determine the minimum of the data set.
-Given a weather task and a soccer task, we're asked to fuse the resulting solutions and extract the commonalitites and minimize both solutions, basically allowing for code-reuse as much as possible.
-Unfortunately, I hadn't read the opening sentences of the kata closely, instead I read over the entire description.
+Actually, it is even simpler than that as in both cases we are asked to determine the minimum of the data set.
+Given a weather task and a soccer task, we are asked to fuse the resulting solutions and extract the commonalitites and minimize both solutions, basically allowing for code-reuse as much as possible.
+Unfortunately, I had not read the opening sentences of the kata closely, instead I read over the entire description.
 Hence I missed the call to solve each part separately and not to read ahead and directly started with this idea of code re-use in mind.
 However, as we will see, I didn't really notice one aspect of code reuse until I solved the second task (soccer).

 The first thing I did was take a closer look at the [data file](http://pragdave.pragprog.com/data/weather.dat).
 Probably as much as everybody else who had some exposure to Perl, I was initially tempted to approach the data extraction part with regular expressions.
 But as JWZ said, "some people when faced with a problem say "I know, I'll use regular expressions.
 Now they have two problems", and indeed this is the case here.
 This is not to say that the particular problem, fetching the date, minimum and maximum temperature from the provided data file would not be solvable with regular expressions, but more that the data file is really more of a fixed width nature.
 Unfortunately, there are some irregular elements, e.g. the missing values in the WxType row or the post-fix '*' added to exactly one value in both MnT and MxT rows, likely to mark the absolute minimum and maximum temperature of the month, respectively, which causes the data in the corresponding "cell" to hang-over into the white-space pre-fix area of the next row.
 The last column is also of interest, as it starts out with "mo" in contrast to the numeric values for the days of the month.
 It also has rational values for some rows (e.g. for the temperature rows) where all other values have integer values.
 This looks like a computed result line, showing the averages of the respective values for the entire month and should hence not be part of the computation.
 And finally, of course, the data file has some completely irrelevant lines, which we need to skip over.

 Having come to some idea of how the data file was structured, I came to the conclusion to parse each line using exact positions, e.g. to determine the MnT value by extracting the substring of each line from position 9 to 14.
-So, the top-down approach is like this: we'll open a file and for each line in it and we'll try to parse it according to some pattern specification where the pattern specification would specify the positions of some part and a parsing function.
+So, the top-down approach is like this: we will open a file and for each line in it and we will try to parse it according to some pattern specification where the pattern specification would specify the positions of some part and a parsing function.

 Clojures approach to file handling is a little bit surprising for somebody coming from Common Lisp, which provides three main concepts you need to grasp: filenames aka pathnames, files and streams.
-Typically, you open a file with 'with-open-file' which will guarantee that the file will be closed after you leave the block.
-Clojures 'with-open' macro abstracts this idea of safe file handling to the next level in that it's not restricted to files.
-However, 'with-open' does not simply work with a filename as an argument, you need to pass in a resource which follows the open/close protocoll which a simple filename string doesn't.
+Typically, you open a file with `with-open-file` which will guarantee that the file will be closed after you leave the block.
+Clojures `with-open` macro abstracts this idea of safe file handling to the next level in that it is not restricted to files.
+However, `with-open` does not simply work with a filename as an argument, you need to pass in a resource which follows the open/close protocoll which a simple filename string does not.
 That Clojure leverages the Java IO library for this is not surprising, but that it leaks this Java dependency to the users is.
-I assume this implies that '(with-open (clojure.java.io/reader "/some/filename.txt"))' will not work on ClojureCLR (apparently ['slurp'](http://clojuredocs.org/clojure_core/clojure.core/slurp) does). 'read-line' is also a false friend for a Common Lisp programmer, as it's can only be used for reading a line from the REPL but not for reading from some stream like in CL.
-While I appreciate the possibility to call Java methods from Clojure, I prefer using any abstractions that Clojure provides, so I went with 'line-seq' instead of calling '.read'.
+I assume this implies that `(with-open (clojure.java.io/reader "/some/filename.txt"))` will not work on ClojureCLR (apparently [`slurp`](http://clojuredocs.org/clojure_core/clojure.core/slurp) does). `read-line` is also a false friend for a Common Lisp programmer, as it can only be used for reading a line from the REPL but not for reading from some stream like in CL.
+While I appreciate the possibility to call Java methods from Clojure, I prefer using any abstractions that Clojure provides, so I went with `line-seq` instead of calling `.read`.
 Finally, as Clojure does not allow for re-assignment, so we need a recursive approach with an accumulator to hold intermediate results while looping over the lines.
 So, the skeleton looks something like this in Clojure:

 	 (defn read-some-file